ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-01-29-understanding-git-commit-the-heart-of-version-control.md

 git commit --amend
 {%- endhighlight -%}

 This way, Git prompts you to your preferred editor, and you can fix your message commit.
-If you just need to update the commit message and don't see the Git prompt, you can include the message with the command.
+If you need to update the commit message and don't see the Git prompt, you can include the message with the command.

 {%- highlight sh -%}
 git commit --amend -m "Your new title"